Ozoz. Nigerian-born, Liverpool-schooled (in part) and now living and working in

 ‘Thank you Wimpy, you saved my life’.
 That’s what the headlines should have said in the summer of ’85 when my dad took my older sis and I to Edinburgh.
 We went to the festival which rocked.
 We saw the marches, walked in the gardens and caught a glimpse of the floral clock, all on the fateful day when…… hunger struck!I was 9 years old and had never experienced a day’s hunger in my entire life.
 This girl suddenly found herself ravenous and starving so that when we arrived at Wimpy, I literally fell on my kid’s meal – something or the other with fries, can’t remember exactly what it was but I ate it and washed it down with Mirinda.
 My dad, in shock watched me for the first time in his entire life, eat my way through a meal with neither threat nor tears!
 In delight, bless his soul, he asked if I wanted a second meal and having savoured the flavour of junk food, I said yes! yes!! yes!!! and I ate it ALL up.
 And then I cried.
 Full and over-fed to the point of pain.
 Never before had that happened.
 My little stomach had been stretched beyond its bounds….and it hasn’t looked back since.
 Poor thing, ….. sometimes.

 Yes, to add to the millions in the blogosphere!
 Well, I have too many notebooks.
 Too many recipes in my head.
 Uncooked, unloved, unshared.
 I can’t go on like this.
-When I discovered that there were other food fiends out there like me, who oohed and ahhed and poohed (over their goof s and gaffes), I realised I didn’t have to stay pen-glued-to-paper.
-Actually, even though I’d been reading blogs for a couple of years, it never occured to me I could start my own.
-Late last year though, I finally stepped off the edge when P (my mexican amiga) and my husband started their own blogs.
-(As an aside my husband started a blog on blogger and promptly forgot his blog name and log-in details).
+When I discovered that there were other food fiends out there like me, who oohed and ahhed and poohed (over their goof s and gaffes), I realized I didn’t have to stay pen-glued-to-paper.
+Actually, even though I’d been reading blogs for a couple of years, it never occurred to me I could start my own.
+Late last year though, I finally stepped off the edge when P (my Mexican amiga) started a blog.

 I love food.
 Talking, feasting, seeing, photographing, writing, dreaming, scheming, shopping, reading.
 I love all action words to do with food.
 And as my man says, since the inevitable is unavoidable – here I am.